 You Don’t Have To Bring Them To Your House

-I know it seems easier to just have them meet you at your house when you are selling on Facebook Marketplace.
+I know it seems easier to just have them meet you at your house.
 Odds are that everything would turn out ok if you did.
 Look, you are a good person.

 Why bring people to your house when you don’t have to?
 It’s annoying that you will have to lug your heavy printer into your car and drive somewhere to meet the guy who wants to buy it… but do it.
 Just do it.
 I know “nothing will happen” if he meets you in your house… but why chance it?